grey-cat-1908/portable-mc-server/README.md

 ## Mods...?

-Mods are not supported at the moment and I don't see the point in doing so.
-My understanding is that servers with mods are not very common, more complicated to use (everyone has to have the same mod version and so on) and more demanding on resources (I am not sure Raspberry Pi can handle it).
+Mods are not supported at the moment, and I don't see the point.
+As far as I know, servers with mods are not very common, are more difficult to use (everyone has to have the same mod version, etc.), and are more resource intensive (not sure if the Raspberry Pi can handle it).

+**NOTE:** However, you could try installing mods using the `custom` server installation option.
+If you know how to do that, you can post a complete installation guide for beginners [here](https://github.com/grey-cat-1908/portable-mc-server/issues).
+You will probably help a lot of people, and support for this type of server may be added in the future.

 ## Bedrock Support